hijoput4/SharingWare/readme.md

 ### 32- Is there an app to do 2FA without using my phone?

     Use: https://github.com/timokoessler/2FAGuard      open source 2 factor authenticator.

+### 33- Where can I get native linux versions of mainstream games?

+    Use: https://archive.org/details/native-linux-games-collection   ⚠️ you will need to create an account at archive.org to see the contents.
+    Use: https://forum.torrminatorr.com/viewforum.php?f=19  ⚠️ you will need to create an account at Torrminatorr to see the contents.